So... that happened.

 This is where it gets political.
 That's why I've put the thoughts right at the end of the article.
 If you think this will only upset you, feel free to move on.
 This is the analytical part I mentioned earlier.
 The thinking that led to the cartoon above.
 And to me being more calm than I have any right to be right now.
 Thought you'd like to see that.

-I think we can all agree that blaming people for voting Trump or other people for not not voting Trump doesn't lead us anywhere.
+I think we can all agree that blaming people for voting for Trump or other people for not voting against him doesn't lead us anywhere.
 What I've seen in most of my American peers is a need to move on as well as to find the strength to face their fellow Americans who, when they're not busy putting ill-tempered bullies into power, are friends and colleagues and can't just be shunned for four years.

 As you can see in the above cartoon, I tried to shift my focus away from Trump himself, too.
 That's partly because, as I said, he isn't funny, and partly because my focus generally isn't on politicians - it's on regular people.
 (And monsters.
 I promise I'll get back to the monsters soon.)
 Mostly, though, I think the main damage Trump can do and to a large degree has already done is to the political culture and debate.
 That's us.

-Actually, that's not precise.
-Trump is as much a catalyst as a symptom of the culture he promotes, but he's not the origin.
+To be more precise, Trump is as much a catalyst as a symptom of the culture he promotes, but he's not the origin.
 One could say he's the culmination of two strains of political savagery that have been prominent for a while now: On the one hand, the internet with its haters and trolls and alt-rights and men's rights whiners.
-On the other hand, the Republicans as dominated by the Tea Party whose political culture during the Obama administration largely consisted of blocking everything and filibustering, which is the parliamentary version of sticking your hands over your ears and shouting 'la-la I can't hear you' for a very long time.
+On the other hand, the Republicans as dominated by the Tea Party whose political culture during the Obama administration largely consisted of blocking everything and filibustering, which is the parliamentary version of sticking your hands over your ears and shouting 'LA-LA I CAN'T HEAR YOU' for a very long time.
 That sound like anybody you know?
 Maybe even elected?